4ndrz3j/Arch-Install-Script/README.md

 ## Opacity

-Opacity is achived using compton
+Opacity is achived using picom

 # BlackArch